emmanuel512/Java/README.md

 # Java
-Repository of java project and source code
+Repository of java projects and source code